Quick Legal Facts

 Restrictions on Carry in Specific Locations/Circumstances:

-Restricted locations for the possession of “deadly weapons” include: Non-public schools (K-12), Polling places on election days, and hydroelectric or nuclear power generating facilities.
+Restricted locations for the possession of “deadly weapons” include private and public schools (K-12, polling places on election days, and hydroelectric or nuclear power generating facilities.

 Yes, § 13-3120.